 The first photogun to employ an inverted-insulator design was developed at SLAC [Breidenbach et al. Nucl Instr Meth A 350 (1994) 1-7]], with reported operating voltage ~ 120 kV (must check).
 Their design relied on three hollow cylindrical insulators: two served to provide cathode cooling and one as a conduit to apply the high voltage.
 Now we must mention other inverted guns….this might only be the Bonn ELSA gun which operates at just 50kV.
 The Jefferson Lab inverted insulator design employs one conical-shaped insulator that extends into the vacuum chamber.
 The insulator is a common component of medical x-ray devices, with the commercial designation “R28”, which specifies the length and angle of the interior conical shape.
 Because these insulators are widely used, they are relatively inexpensive, and they mate to commercial high voltage cables.
-Two photoguns were constructed at Jefferson Lab using the R28 insulator: one provides spin-polarized electron beams at CEBAF at 130kV bias voltage, and the other is used at a test facility to produce beam at 200kV and at beam currents up to 4 mA [riad, PAC].
+In recent years, two photoguns were constructed at Jefferson Lab using the R28 insulator: one provides spin-polarized electron beams at CEBAF at 130kV bias voltage, and the other is used at a test facility to produce beam at 200kV and at beam currents up to 4 mA [riad, PAC].

 The objective of this work was to develop an inverted-ceramic/electrode geometry capable of reaching 375kV, without electrical breakdown.
 Three types of inverted insulators were tested: pure alumina, a bulk insulator material with a vendor-proprietary dopant that provides a small level of conductivity, and a pure alumina insulator coated with ZrO which also was intended to provide a small degree of conductivity.
 Most tests were performed using a insulators with the R30 designation, which are longer than R28 insulators.
 In addition, the insulators were evaluated using a screening electrode near the insulator triple junction.
 All tests were conducted using a spherical stainless steel electrode that was mechanically polished to mirror-like finish to minimize field emission.
 The test electrode did not employ a photocathode.
 All tests employed commercial high voltage cables attached to a 580 kV high voltage power supply within a pressure vessel that was filled with SF6 at 10 psi.
-Results show that the electrode can be biased to higher voltages without breakdown at the insulator/cable interface, when the potential gradient across the insulator is made more uniform.
+Results show that the electrode could be biased to higher voltages without breakdown at the insulator/cable interface, when the potential gradient across the insulator is made more uniform.
 Two test configurations provided a means to reach our bias voltage goal.

 II.
 EXPERIMENTAL SETUP AND PROCEDURES